lemaslab/project-template/README.md

 #### Dependencies and locations
 * Gnu Make should be located in the user's PATH
-* mothur (v1.XX.0) should be located in the user's PATH
 * R (v.
 3.X.X) should be located in the user's PATH
 * R packages:
   * `knitr`